Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Discussion

-Due to the lack of reconstruction software for the \idea detector in this moment, the studies assume perfect reconstruction of the visible event as well as a uniform magnetic field when calculating the time-of-flight and flight distance.
-Neither assumption should have sizeable impact on the results presented in this publication.
-In contrast, the accuracy of the simulated \dedx value might not yet reflect a realistic level of noise.
-However the results of this study indicate that the particle identification does not rely heavily on the silicon-based \dedx information.
-Neural networks and other more sophisticated machine-learning techniques as well as specific training samples might improve classification performance slightly in some cases without changing the observations made in this paper.
+Due to the lack of reconstruction software for the \idea detector in this moment, the studies assume perfect reconstruction of the visible event as well as a uniform magnetic field when calculating the time of flight and flight distance.
+Neither assumption should have sizable impact on the results presented in this publication.
+In contrast, the accuracy of the simulated \dedx values might not yet reflect a realistic level of noise.
+However, the results of this study indicate that the particle identification does not rely heavily on the silicon-based \dedx information in real-world examples.
+More sophisticated machine-learning techniques and in particular specific training samples might improve classification performance in some cases without changing the observations made in this paper.
 Future investigations may consider realistic simulation of the cluster formation in the drift chamber that cover a potentially more complex cluster-counting efficiency as well as occupancy effects.
 Similarly, the inclusion of electrons and muons in the identification procedure and an extension of the classifier to calorimeter and muon chamber information could be of interest.
-Finally, the benefits to flavour-physics analyses in the presence of a dedicated particle-identification system should be ascertained in future studies.
+Finally, the benefits to flavor-physics analyses in the presence of a dedicated particle-identification system should be ascertained in future studies.

+The classifiers used for the presented studies are publicly available in Ref.~\cite{tracker-pid}.
+Besides the models, the repository also includes a script that provides particle-identification information based on an arbitrary simulation sample for easy use in future studies.